 So, as a high-street shop or local store, how can you entice people into buying your products this Christmas?
 Anything you can do increase footfall within your retail space will certainly lead to an increase in sales and profit.
 How you close a sale once a customer is in your store, either through discounts or special offers, will largely depend on your specific business and management decisions.
-The first hurdle is getting the customers through your door in the first place – effective window films can see to this task for you!
+The first hurdle is getting the customers through your door in the first place – effective window films, such as those supplied by ATC Ltd, can see to this task for you!

 There is a Window Shopper in All of Us

 Think about it, everybody window shops.
 We all browse with our eyes before we explore with our hands or, more importantly, our purse strings.
 So if the window itself, along with everything on display inside it, is attractive and appealing then you have won half of the battle already.
 Window films can provide the perfect solution to making your shop front both persuasive and aesthetically pleasing.
 Your options are limitless too as you can follow a pre-designed template or create your own inspired window model.